patrikbego/react-prerendering/README.md

 To run the node server, execute in command line: `node demo-node-server/post-api.js`

-To run the project, execute in command line: `npm run start` That will start the web server on http://localhost:3000
+To run the project, execute in command line: `npm run start` (for debug mode : `npm run dev`).
+That will start the web server on http://localhost:3000

 #### Next js project structure: ./pages (Static generation and server-side rendering )